tarikermis/developer-portfolio/memory-bank/progress.md

 ## Summary

-The developer portfolio is **fully functional and production-ready** in its current state.
+The developer portfolio is **fully functional and production-ready** with all dependencies updated to their latest stable versions.
 All core features work correctly, and the user experience is professional and polished.

-The main focus now is on **modernization and optimization** rather than fixing broken functionality.
+**Current Core Versions:**

+- Next.js: 15.4.1
+- React: 19.1.0
+- React DOM: 19.1.0
+- Bootstrap: 5.3.3
+- Node.js requirement: >=18.17.0

 The project demonstrates solid architecture and good development practices.
 The memory bank is now complete and provides comprehensive context for future development work.
+Future enhancements can focus on adding TypeScript, testing frameworks, and enabling React Strict Mode.